jmbcorp999/42-Nm-Tester/README.md

 # 42-NM_Tester

 This script is designed to compare the output of the ft_nm command with the standard nm command on ELF 32/64 files.

-##Requirements
+## Requirements

-Ensure you have the stdbuf utility installed on your system.
+- stdbuf utility installed on your system.

-Place the ELF 32/64 files you wish to test inside an exemple_files directory.
+- Some ELF 32/64 files you wish to test inside an exemple_files directory.

+- Your ft_nm executable file.

 ----